 Five spindle speeds of 620, 1100, 1720, 2340 and 3100 RPM are available with your drill press.
-The highest speed is obtained when the belt is on the largest step of the motor pulley and the smallest step of the spindle pulley, as shown in Fig. 25.
-Fig. 25, illustrates which step of the motor and spindle pulley the belt must be placed to obtain the five speeds available.
+Fig. 21, illustrates which step of the motor and spindle pulleys the belt must be placed to obtain the five speeds available.

 CHANGING SPEEDS AND ADJUSTING BELT TENSION